pingbit/imagefap_scraper/README.md

 # imagefap_scraper
-A web scraper for imagefap, with features:
+A web scraper for imagefap.
+The main features include:

-- Scraping of single, or multiple, galleries.
+- Scraping of single, or multiple, *galleries*.
-- Scraping of every gallery on a category page.
+- Scraping of every gallery on a *category page*.
-- Parallel scraping of images withing each gallery scraped.
+- *Parallel scraping* of images withing each gallery scraped.
-- Storage as human-readable, or using gallery and image `IDs`.
+- Storage as *human-readable*, or using gallery and image `IDs`.

 See the examples below for more information.
 ## Examples

+**Example 1)**
-**Example 1)** Download all images from a single gallery.
+Download all images from a single gallery.
 The `-v` argument enables verbose printing, and the `-p` argument enables parallelism.
 ```
 python imagefap_scraper.py --gallery_urls 'http://www.imagefap.com/pictures/123/BLAH-BLAH' -v -p
 ```

+**Example 2)**
-**Example 2)** Download all images from two galleries.
+Download all images from two galleries.
 ```
 python imagefap_scraper.py --gallery_urls 'http://www.imagefap.com/gallery.php?gid=1234' 'http://www.imagefap.com/gallery.php?gid=12345' -v -p
 ```

+**Example 3)**
-**Example 3)** Download all images from a single gallery.
+Download all images from a single gallery.
 The `-ids` argument tells the scraper to name the downloaded gallery and pictures using gallery and picture `ids` instead of human-readable names.
 ```
 python imagefap_scraper.py --gallery_urls 'http://www.imagefap.com/pictures/123/BLAH-BLAH' -v -p -ids
 ```